Copperas Cove, Texas: History

-In 1825, Mexico provided Stephen F. Austin with a land grant encompassing a large area including present-day Copperas Cove.
-Starting in the 1830s, the first European settlers came into the Five Hills region; however, the area lacked stability until after the Civil War.
+In 1825, Mexico provided Stephen F. Austin with a land grant encompassing a large area, including present-day Copperas Cove.
+Starting in the 1830s, the first European settlers came into the Five Hills region, but the area lacked stability until after the Civil War.
 Substantial settlement did not arrive until the development of the cattle industry during the 1870s, when a feeder route of the Chisholm Trail was cut through the region.
 Settlement centered around a local general store about two miles southwest of present-day downtown.
-In 1878, residents applied for a post office under the name "Cove", so chosen for the site's sheltered location.
-However "Cove" was already taken by a nearby community (now called Evant).
+In 1878, residents applied for a post office under the name "Cove", so chosen for the site's sheltered location, but the name was already taken by a nearby community (now called Evant).
 Inspired by the taste of nearby spring water, residents amended the name to "Copperas Cove" (officially in 1901).
 The post office was established in March 1879, with Marsden Ogletree as the town's first postmaster.
 The original building remains today and is the site of the Ogletree Gap Heritage Festival.